Validation and Reliance on Third Parties

 So, I have a slight problem getting my site to validate at the moment, which I’d appreciate some help figuring out.
 It goes something like this:

-- Wordpress produces XHTML
+- WordPress produces XHTML

 - Therefore, this site has a lot of XHTML in it that I can’t control (my php skills are not up to editing anything server-side)